-Pride Go Chair Power Wheelchair - New
+Pride Go Chair Power Wheelchair

-FDA Class II Medical Device*In stock
+FDA Class II Medical Device*Pride Go Chair Features

-- Increased 300 lb. weight capacity
+- 300 lb weight capacity

-- Larger, height & width adjustable armrests
+- Height and width adjustable armrests

-- Larger footplate
+- Large footplate

 - 60" lap belt

-Model | Go-Chair |
+Model | Go Chair |

 Weight Capacity | 300 lbs. |

-Turning Radius | 25.5” with foot platform |
+Turning Radius | 25.5" |

-Overall Width | 22.5” |
+Width | 22.5" |

 Seat-to-Ground Height | 22”-23” |

-Seat-to-Deck Height | 16.25”-17.25” |
+Seat-to-Platform Height | 16.25"-17.25" |

 General Frequently Asked Questions about New Power Wheelchairs